Ukraine's commander-in-chief names key task of Ukraine's Armed Forces: scaling up interceptor drones

 Oleksandr Syrskyi.
 Photo: Facebook/Syrskyi

-Oleksandr Syrskyi, Commander-in-Chief of the Armed Forces of Ukraine, has stated that the primary task of the Ukrainian army at this stage is to develop and strengthen the interceptor UAV direction in order to counter Russia's large-scale attacks.
+Oleksandr Syrskyi, Commander-in-Chief of the Armed Forces of Ukraine, has stated that the primary task of the Ukrainian army at this stage is to develop and strengthen the interceptor UAV sector in order to counter Russia's large-scale attacks.

 Source: Oleksandr Syrskyi, following the results of a monthly meeting dedicated to countering Russian attack UAVs